virtualex-itv/virtualex-itv/README.md

 I'm an all-around techie "geek" with a passion for VMware and Systems Engineering/Architecture.
 I often find myself "nerding out" in my lab because I love learning new things, and what better of a place to do that than in my own dedicated playground.
 That's what encourages me to excel at what I do! 🤓

-I also have a blog which I primarily use as my own personal knowledgebase to write informational content related, but not limited to, VMware technologies.  *[Check it out](https://ithinkvirtual.com)!*
+I also have a blog which I primarily use as my own personal knowledgebase to write informational content related but not limited to VMware technologies.  *[Check it out](https://ithinkvirtual.com)!*

 ## Contact Info